YusukeWakayamaUTokyo/ECPeffect/README.md

 ## ECP_almost_pristine.py (the editted program file used in the paper)

-In order to change experimental conditions you have to vary the file itelf each time.
+In order to change experimental conditions you have to vary the file itself each time.

 Advantage of this style is you don't have to input conditions, once you put necessary information and you don't change your experimental condition.

 Result files are saved in an excel file.

-Currently, the two functions in this program is in the state of comment out.
+Currently, the two functions in this program are in the state of comment out.
 One is for creating chart in the excel file automatically, the other is for sending a slack message when the experiment is done.
 You can use them if you want.

 ### modules (python) needed in ECP_almost_pristine.py